 If using kernel modules, module configuration in /etc/modprobe.d may be required.
-Information pertaining to modules and kernel configuration is located in Section 7.4, "Device and Module Handling on an LFS System" and in the kernel documentation in the linux-3.5.2/Documentation directory.
-Also, modprobe.conf(5) may be of interest.
+Information pertaining to modules and kernel configuration is located in Section 7.4, "Device and Module Handling on an LFS System" and in the kernel documentation in the linux-3.13.3/Documentation directory.
+Also, modprobe.conf(5) may be of interest make modules install